-This Policy applies to all employees of Sacred Heart Primary School and requires them to report allegations of reportable conduct to the Principal who must contact the MACS Safeguarding and Standards Team.
-Allegations that concern the Principal can be referred to another member of the Leadership Team, the MACS Regional General Manager or directly to the MACS Executive Director via the Safeguarding and Standards Team.
+This Policy applies to all employees of Sacred Heart Primary School and requires them to report allegations of reportable conduct to the Principal who must contact the MACS Employee Relations Unit.
+Allegations that concern the Principal can be referred to another member of the Leadership Team, the Regional General Manager or directly to the MACS Executive Director.